two-uwl/getting_and_cleaning_data_course_project/CodeBook.md

 - 5 STANDING
 - 6 LAYING

-Variable 81 (ÒSubjectÓ) denotes the number of the research subject measured.
+Variable 81 ("Subject") denotes the number of the research subject measured.

 #The tidy dataset consists of 4 columns:
-- ÒSubject"  : Subject identifier
+- ï¿½Subject"  : Subject identifier
-Ñ ÒActivity" : The activity label in text format
+ï¿½ ï¿½Activity" : The activity label in text format
-- ÒVariable" : Which of the 79 variables was measured
+- ï¿½Variable" : Which of the 79 variables was measured
-- ÒAverage"  : The mean value of that variable for the subject-activity pair in that record.
+- ï¿½Average"  : The mean value of that variable for the subject-activity pair in that record.